 Each module includes mechanisms for students to self-gauge how well they have understood the concepts presented.
 Self-assessment can increase learner’s motivation, promote students’ ability to guide their own learning and help them internalize factors used when judging performance [16, 17].
 We do make use of simple multiple choice and give-a-number style questions.
 But we also include many interactive exercises.
-We make extensive use of “algorithm simulation” or “proficiency” exercises, as pioneered by the TRAKLA2 project [18].
-(The TRAKLA2 developers from Aalto University in Helsinki are active participants in OpenDSA, having developed the JSAV graphics library [19, 20] and several OpenDSA exercises.)
+OpenDSA gives practice on algorithm understanding through use of “algorithm simulation” or “proficiency” exercises, as pioneered by the TRAKLA2 project [18].
 In algorithm proficiency exercises, students are shown a data structure in a graphical interface, and must manipulate it to demonstrate knowledge of an algorithmic process.
 For example, they might show the swap operations that a given sorting algorithm uses.
 Or they might show the changes that take place when a new element is inserted into a tree structure.
 Other OpenDSA exercises make use of small simulations for algorithms or mathematical equations to let students see the effects that result from changing the input parameters.

+2.3.
+Immediate Code Guidance

+In a classroom of many students and minimal instructors, it is a challenge to keep students supported with timely feedback and engaging content as they work.
+Most students lack the programming knowledge to identify their own errors, let alone diagnose and fix them.
+Further, they often disengage with static material such as textual prose.
+For many kinds of student problems and learning resources, automated feedback on practice exercises can reach the effectiveness of one-on-one human tutoring [REF].

+There is considerable work on automated assessment of programming exercises via testing [51-53].
+Most take the student's solution to a "sandbox" where the solution is compiled and executed.
+A standard approach is to use something equivalent to unit tests to make sure that the student's solution has the correct behavior.
+WebCAT [18] is a well-known tool for solving this problem – it uses style checks and unit testing to identify mistakes and make suggestions to the student.
+A limitation of systems like WebCAT is that they often depend on a highly restrictive code shape: usually, they operate over explicit function contracts.
+They are also unable to collect data about the internals of the students' code, treating the program as a simple black box.

 We have experience with small-scale programming exercises that are automatically assessed for correctness.
 These problems are similar to small homework problems traditionally given in such a course, but which have been hard to grade.

+We have found that it is also helpful to give students incremental feedback on much more ad-hoc programs, beyond writing functions against a contract.
+For example, consider tasking students to average a list of numbers through iteration: students should know to use certain constructs including an external variable, a loop, and mathematical division.
+In such a problem, static analysis heuristics could be given by an instructor that specify those constructs must be present – if the student tries to compile their program without it, they are directed to “just-in-time” instructional materials regarding the constructs.
+OpenDSA and BlockPy both already have limited support for static analysis heuristics of this nature.

 2.4 Instructional Design